B.'s story

 FOUNDING STORY

-When we walked into IBM's typewriter factory, which had been abandoned for more than a decade, 10 years ago, we had no idea that this place would become what it is today.
-A desolate concrete block in a sleepy part of town that, according to many Amsterdammers, was out of the way.
-It is now a leading and vibrant place that attracts people.
-We didn't know then that we would get thousands of members.
-That we would become the largest padel club in Amsterdam.
-And even develop a residential area.
-The only thing we knew then was that we didn't see square meters, but growth.
+When we stepped into IBM’s typewriter factory—which had been abandoned for over a decade—10 years ago, we had no idea that this place would become what it is today.
+A desolate concrete block in a sleepy neighborhood that many Amsterdammers considered out of the way is now a vibrant, trendsetting hub that draws people in.
+We didn’t know back then that we would gain thousands of members.
+That we would become Amsterdam’s largest padel club.
+And that we would even develop a residential neighborhood.
+The only thing we knew back then was that we didn’t see square footage, but growth.
 Growth without an end goal.
-Unlimited.
+Boundless.
 Organic.
-A place where ideas and initiatives can flourish and where people will find each other.
-We have big plans and dreams.
-But fortunately, we have no idea where we will be in 10 years.
+A place where ideas and initiatives can flourish and where people will find one another.
+We have grand plans and dreams.
+But fortunately, we have no idea where we’ll be in 10 years.

 That it’s here… we know that for sure.